anagha-google/spark-on-gcp-s8s/serverless.md

 # About

-This module covers basics of running Serverless Spark on GCP.
+This module covers basics of running Serverless Spark on GCP from the BigQuery UI.

 ## 1. Variables

 ```
+#Replace as relevant to your environment

 PROJECT_KEYWORD="vajra"

 ORG_ID=akhanolkar.altostrat.com